-The Provider Manual is customarily updated annually but may be updated more frequently as policies or regulatory requirements change.
+Capitalized words or phrases used in this Provider Manual shall have the meaning set forth in your Agreement with Molina Healthcare.
+"Molina Healthcare" or "Molina" have the same meaning as "Health Plan" in your Agreement.
+The Provider Manual is customarily updated annually but may be updated more frequently as needed.
 Providers can access the most current Provider Manual at MolinaHealthcare.com.

-Last Updated: 01/2022
+Last Updated: 09/2023